Akshat1644/AI-QA-Assistant/README.md

 # 🧪 AI QA Assistant

-An AI-powered QA productivity tool that generates software test cases from requirements using **Gemini AI** and **Streamlit**.
-The application helps QA engineers improve testing efficiency by generating structured test cases, analyzing requirement gaps, creating test data, and exporting results to Excel.
+An AI-powered QA productivity tool that helps software testers automate and accelerate the test design process using Google Gemini AI and Streamlit.

+The application analyzes software requirements and automatically generates comprehensive test cases, identifies requirement gaps, creates realistic test data, and produces API test scenarios.
+It also supports exporting results to Excel and text formats, making it easier for QA teams to integrate AI into their daily testing workflow.

+Key Features
+✅ AI-generated functional and negative test cases
+✅ Requirement Gap Analysis to identify missing or ambiguous requirements ✅ AI-generated test data for different validation scenarios ✅ API test case generation from API requirements
+✅ Export generated test cases to Excel
+✅ Download generated outputs as text files
+✅ Interactive and user-friendly Streamlit interface
+✅ Powered by Google Gemini AI for intelligent test generation

+This project demonstrates how Generative AI can significantly reduce manual effort in software testing while improving test coverage, consistency, and overall QA productivity.
 ---

 ## 🚀 Features